o3de/o3de.org/content/docs/user-guide/editor/customizing.md

 ![\[Dock the window to the editor window and create a new column\]](/images/user-guide/editor-customize-docking-to-editor-window.gif)

 **To undock a window or toolbar**
 To undock a window or toolbar, drag the title bar and move the selection window away.
 Avoid the docking targets to prevent from accidentally redocking the window.
 To help prevent accidental docking, a brief delay occurs before a docking target becomes active.
-You can also undock a window by right\-clicking the title bar and choosing **Undock**.
+You can also undock a window by right-clicking the title bar and choosing **Undock**.

 ![\[Undock the window from the tabbed view\]](/images/user-guide/editor-customize-undocking-tabs.gif)